venkat527/covid-19-statistics-with-Rasa-Bot/README.md

 # covid-19-statistics-with-Rasa-Bot
-This bot will give covid-19 statistics like covid status in india using covid-19 india stats root history [api](https://api.rootnet.in/covid19-in/stats/history)
+This bot will give covid-19 statistics like covid status confirmed,Recovered,deaths, discharged cases in india state wise  using covid-19 india stats root history [api](https://api.rootnet.in/covid19-in/stats/history)
 ## How To Run Bot
 #### Prerequisite:
 * rasa